srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     * The **loggingDataPoint** contains more information than the telemetry object.
 It is common to include as much information as possible for logging purposes to assist in any fault diagnosis activities or more detail analytics in the future.
     * The logging message includes the **sensorID** property, this time set to **VSLog**.
 Again, as noted above, his will be used to route the **VSLog** values appropriately at the IoT Hub.

 1. Take a moment to review the **ConveyorBeltSimulator** class.

     This class simulates the operation of a conveyor belt, modelling a number of speeds and related states to generate vibration data.
 You don't need to understand how this class functions to complete the lab.

+1. Take a moment to review the **ConsoleHelper** class.

-1. The final part of the application is the **ConsoleHelper** class.
-This is used to write different colored text to the console to highlight different data and values.
+    This final portion of the application is used to write different colored text to the console to highlight different data and values.

 #### Task 3: Test your code to send telemetry